 How location affects car insurance premiums

-How your city and state impact the cost of car insurance
+How does my city or state impact car insurance costs?

 The state you live in has a significant impact on the price of your car insurance.
-For example, car insurance is most expensive in Louisiana and Oklahoma, while Maine tends to have the lowest prices overall.
+For example, car insurance is most expensive in Michigan, while Maine tends to have the lowest prices overall.

-It’s probably not worth moving to another state for lower car insurance premiums, but it is worth being aware of these factors as they are also applied on a regional and local level.
+It’s probably not worth moving to another state for lower car insurance premiums.
+But you can know what to expect on a regional and local level.

 - Population.
 A higher population means more cars on the road, more chance of having an accident and higher premiums.